lelbarton/jira-topic-modeller/README.txt

 STEP 2: Replace OUTFILE with your desired file path for the .csv output.

 STEP 3: Modify the array of stop words, if desired.
 These are words which you wish to ignore when analyzing the corpus; good candidates might be the name of the project or company, as these words will be very frequent but not illustrative when it comes to delineating different topics.
+The words are not case sensitive, although lower case is a safer bet as this has not been extensively tested.
 Note that generic stop words such as "the", "and", "but" are excluded by default.

 #########################